-Article 14.
-To see if the Town will vote to raise and appropriate or otherwise provide the sum of \$10,000.00, or any other sum, for the purchase of a dump truck and body for Highway Department use, for the replacement of a 1953 truck, to be used for trade-in.
+New dump truck To see if the Town will vote to raise and appropriate or otherwise provide the sum of \$10,000.00, or any other sum, for the purchase of a DUMP TRUCK and body for Highway Department use, for the replacement of a 1953 truck, to be used for trade-in.
 The purchase of this dump truck shall be in accordance with the specifications of the Highway Commission and shall be subject to public bid; the terms of the bid shall provide for the posting of a performance bond or certified check in the amount of \$400.00 to guarantee performance.
+Pass any vote or take any action relative thereto.